 The page count will attract tired high-school readers, and Winterson’s tough, witty voice will seduce them.
-American audiences might be doubly shocked by Winterson’s frank exposure of religious hypocrisy, but this coming-of-age story of a young lesbian is an unsentimental portrait of resilience in the face of intolerance — exemplifying the spirit that
+American audiences might be doubly shocked by Winterson’s frank exposure of religious hypocrisy, but this coming-of-age story of a young lesbian is an unsentimental portrait of resilience in the face of intolerance — exemplifying the spirit that America claims to value.

 Moby Dick remains one of the world’s greats.
 Yet an 800-page tome with chapters devoted to the fins and skulls of whales may intimidate even the most curious of adolescents.
 Stoic cannibal Queequeg resembles no other love object in the history of literature, and much of the high drama in Moby Dick occurs far beyond the point at which a high school reader may have arrived, gasping, at the ignoble oasis of SparkNotes.
 Ease into Melville with Billy Budd, the tale of a ship enthralled with a young man’s charisma and beauty — until a jealous shipmate destroys him.
 Homoerotic desire appears within the intensely masculine domain of the ship, a place as rigidly hierarchical and cliquish as high school.